amanraj-iit/Final-Project-Ideas/README.md

-# Final Year Project Ideas
+# Final Year Project Ideas.

 > ### This project is excluded for Hacktoberfest.
 Please use this as a testing project.